-In the last two decades, the Primeiro Comando da Capital (First Capital Command – PCC) and the Comando Vermelho (Red Command – CV), factions born in the prisons of the Southeast, have spread nationwide and taken on a central role in regulating illegal markets throughout Brazil.
-Even where there are no “baptised” members of these groups in the everyday retail universe, their presence in the regulation of wholesale drug markets has contributed to redefining relations between local armed groups and the security forces, as well as producing rivalries and regulating conflicts in numerous poverty-stricken neighbourhoods of Brazilian cities.
-Various criminal traditions have been reconfigured on a local level through the unprecedented extension of criminal networks related to the PCC and CV in Brazil, and there are still few systematic answers to the question about the effects of this expansion on variations in homicide rates in the country.
+In the last two decades, the Primeiro Comando da Capital (First Capital Command – PCC) and the Comando Vermelho (Red Command – CV), factions born in the prisons in the Southeast, have spread nationwide and taken on a central role in regulating illegal markets throughout Brazil.
+Even where there are no “baptised” members of these groups in the everyday retail trade, their presence in the regulation of wholesale drug markets has contributed to redefining relations between local armed groups and the security forces, as well as producing rivalries and regulating conflicts in numerous poverty-stricken neighbourhoods of Brazilian cities.
+Various criminal traditions have been reconfigured at the local level through the unprecedented extension of criminal networks related to the PCC and CV in Brazil, and there are still few systematic answers to the question about the effects of this expansion on variations in homicide rates in the country.

-When authors with quantitative experience have presented factions as an explanatory hypothesis (PERES et al., 2011; BIDERMAN et al., 2014), the works have lacked knowledge about the history of local factional dynamics.
-When these factional histories and their consequences for state and municipal homicide rates have been presented in detail (FELTRAN, 2011a, 2011b; CIPRIANI, 2021b; RODRIGUES, 2021b), the work has lacked both a systematic comparison that would allow inferences to be extended to the national level, and a breakdown of the quantitative rates according to different victim profiles.
-Such a breakdown would demonstrate that it is the most acute variations in the victimization of young black men that drive the variations in aggregate rates.
+When authors with quantitative experience have presented factions as an explanatory hypothesis (PERES et al., 2011; BIDERMAN et al., 2014), the works have lacked knowledge about the history of local dynamics among criminal factions.
+When the histories of these factions and their consequences for state and municipal homicide rates have been presented in detail (FELTRAN, 2011a, 2011b; CIPRIANI, 2021b; RODRIGUES, 2021b), the work has lacked both a systematic comparison that would allow inferences to be extended to the national level, and a breakdown of the quantitative rates according to different victim profiles.
+Such a breakdown would demonstrate that it is the acute variations in the victimization of young black men that drive the variations in aggregate rates.

 Conceptual and methodological clarifications

 The specialised literature on homicide has made little differentiation between the very distinct criminal formations operating in the country today.
 Categories such as ‘faction’ or ‘organised crime’ have been used generically to designate groups as empirically diverse as local gangs and illicit cartels or national criminal networks such as the CV and PCC.
 To contribute to this literature, we have constructed synopses of the armed conflict in São Paulo, Porto Alegre, São Luís and Maceió, referring to the small, local groups as gangs, similar to those that the international literature addresses using the same term (RODGERS, 2020).
 We have reserved the notion of regional faction for criminal groups that, while regulating gang activity in several neighbouring municipalities and even states, do not have a national presence.
-For the purposes of this text the CV and PCC are considered as national factions that influence, regulate or control the actions of all local criminal groups.
+For the purposes of this text, the CV and PCC are considered national factions that influence, regulate or control the actions of all local criminal groups.
 We avoid confusing the dynamics of the factions with those of the Rio de Janeiro militias, which in our opinion, although they have a direct impact on homicide rates in the city, constitute a type of armed group very distinct from gangs and factions.